-The following details are updates related to the proposed funding strategy above.
+The following details related to the successful funding strategy shown above.

 Additional Federal Funding

 The JPB received \$52.4 million in Supplemental Capital Investment Grant funds from the 2022 American Rescue Plan Act (ARPA).
 The JPB recently received an additional \$43 million from the Consolidated Appropriations Act of 2023; \$33 million in supplemental FTA CIG FFGA funding, and \$10 million in Community Project funding.